egrosdou01/blog.grosdouli.dev/blog/2025-03-09-dual-stack-proxmox-pfsense-rke2-cilium/proxmox-pfsense-rke2-dual-stack-cluster-mesh-cilium.md

 ## Why Cluster Mesh?

 In hybrid multi-cloud setups, we need to seamlessly connect multiple Kubernetes clusters, and share resources between them.
-The network connectivity challenges should be abstracted from the end-user or the operator and allow the second to achieve fault isolation, scalability and geographical distribution in a simple manner.
-In my opinion, [Cilium Cluster Mesh](https://docs.cilium.io/en/stable/network/clustermesh/clustermesh/#clustermesh) made the setup and deployment easy.
+Network connectivity issues should be hidden from the end-user or operators.
+This way, they can easily achieve fault isolation, scalability, and geographical distribution.
+[Cilium Cluster Mesh](https://docs.cilium.io/en/stable/network/clustermesh/clustermesh/#clustermesh) made the setup and deployment easy.
 A Cluster Mesh was easily created between multiple clusters, regardless of the Kubernetes distribution being used.

 :::note
 At this point, it is important to highlight that the **Cluster Mesh Requirements** must met before proceeding to the next steps.